adriansokolowski/Temida/README.md

 ## Description
 Recruitment task for the position of PHP Laravel Developer for Temida.io company.
 Task completed in time: 3-4 hours.
+## About
+This is an simple example of getting data from swapi.dev website with example usage of Laravel Queue Jobs.
+The data is structured in polymorphic related tables with Many-to-many relation and displayed with Livewire component.

+Laravel: 9
+PHP 8

 ## Installation